 In spite of Allied’s status as a major insurance company and part of one of the largest insurance companies in the country, they do not offer online quoting.
 This is partially because their products are sold by agents, but not entirely, since other major agent-driven companies do offer quotes online.
-For a company the size and stature of Allied, it’s a major oversight that keeps them in a bygone era and prevents them from a level playing field with competitors like Allstate.
+For a company the size and stature of Allied, it is a major oversight that keeps them in a bygone era and prevents them from a level playing field with competitors such as Allstate.

 As an agent-driven insurance company, Allied follows the common format of putting service and quality products ahead of pricing.
 Certainly insurance can be a “you get what you pay for” product, but it’s not always the case that lower prices come with poor service or vice versa, although companies not known for low prices tend to argue more value for the dollar.

 Allied does offer a good list of common discounts, and has multi-policy bundling discounts as well.
 Their auto policies are written with a 12-month term, as opposed to a 6-month, which means rate increases are only possible once a year, and not more frequently.
 This can result in savings for some people, but is a minimal rate reducer overall.

 Advertising and Media

 Allied isn’t a major force in advertising; as a Nationwide company they bow to all of the various media efforts made by the parent company.
 Like all Nationwide companies, they are able to rely on the “On Your Side” slogan and the catchy, memorable Nationwide jingle.

 The fact that the Allied name is not very recognizable is part of the reason for Nationwide’s announced decision to re-brand everything under one name and logo, which as previously mentioned has not been completed at the time of this review.